-255 Rogers, 275.
+71 Rogers, 275.

-256 George E. Ladd, 1157.
+72 George E. Ladd, 1157.

-257 NIV Study Bible, 1861.
+73 NIV Study Bible, 1861.

-The genesis of establishing acceptable worship practice to the God Most High is imbedded in coming to the knowledge and understanding of him.
-With all the grounds that were already watered prior to this point, it became not too difficult for Paul to indict the people.
 Diplomatically, he accused them of ignorance and wrong religious practice.
 He did not only accuse them of wrong religious practice, more than that, he also appealed for the permission to correct their devotional practices.
-Against the people's presupposition that he may be setting grounds for new gods, he actually wanted to reduce them to the knowledge of one true and only living God.261 The people's religious zeal will not allow them to omit from their worship any deity with whom they might not be acquainted.
-Paul argued that indeed, there was one whom they did not know, and this one he offered to declare to them.262 It becomes noteworthy of the wisdom and diplomacy in the speech delivery of this great man of God.
+Against the people's presupposition that he may be setting grounds for new gods, he actually wanted to reduce them to the knowledge of one true and only living God.77 The people's religious zeal will not allow them to omit from their worship any deity with whom they might not be acquainted.
+Paul argued that indeed, there was one whom they did not know, and this one he offered to declare to them.78 It becomes noteworthy of the wisdom and diplomacy in the speech delivery of this great man of God.
 It should not be seen as an easy task to lay charges of ignorance to the highly esteemed, learned and knowledgeable Athenians.
 However, through the help and leading of the Holy Spirit, coupled with the convincing exhibition by the apostle to the fact that he was well informed and exposed in the literacy and speech delivery skills of the world he lived in, he was able to minister to the learned Athenians.
 He told them the mind of Christ for them without necessarily hurting their status quo in all, thereby managed to keep his head above waters.

-Apostle Paul made manifest the five basic steps that made up rhetoric curriculum on public speech training -invention of ideas, arrangement of ideas, style, memorization and delivery.263 Often times, one may possess the zeal for evangelism, but exposure on the knowledge of the required synergy for the kingdom business may not match that of the inward zeal.
+Apostle Paul made manifest the five basic steps that made up rhetoric curriculum on public speech training -invention of ideas, arrangement of ideas, style, memorization and delivery.79 Often times, one may possess the zeal for evangelism, but exposure on the knowledge of the required synergy for the kingdom business may not match that of the inward zeal.
 It goes beyond wanting to do it, yielding to the leading of the Holy Spirit with knowledge diverse means of doing it is equally as essential and complementing to the zeal itself.